 New Mexico has 15 casinos and virtually all of them allow overnight parking.
-Many have hookups for a small charge, and several casinos even have their own RV parks if you’d like full amenities.
+Many have hookups for a small charge.
+And if you’re looking for full amenities, several casinos even have their own RV parks.
 Here’s a list of locations and what you can expect from each.
 Be sure to call ahead if you have questions.

 Explore the Land of Enchantment

 The state of New Mexico offers so many options for free or low cost camping.
 Maybe now’s the time for you to explore more in the Land of Enchantment with an RV rental from Outdoorsy.
-You’ll have the opportunity to “try on” a motorhome or travel trailer before you purchase your very own, and you’ll get to wander around an iconic part of the southwestern U.S.—what could be better?
+You’ll have the opportunity to “try on” a motorhome or travel trailer before you purchase your very own, and you’ll get to wander around an iconic part of the southwestern United States.
+What could be better!?

 Renting your RV